gem/oq-engine/doc/effective-realizations.rst

 region types in the logic tree file, but the engine contains only sources of one tectonic region type.
-Let us assume that for the first tectonic region type (T1) the GMPE logic tree file contains 3 GMPEs (A, B, C) and for the second tectonic region type (T2) the GMPE logic tree file contains 2 GMPEs (D, E).
+Let us assume that for the first tectonic region type (T1) the GMPE logic tree file contains 3 GMPEs (A, B, C) and that for the second tectonic region type (T2) the GMPE logic tree file contains 2 GMPEs (D, E).
 The total number of realizations is

   `total_num_rlzs = 3 * 2 = 6`